SatorImaging/OpenManual/README.md

 ### How to Update

 Document is written in markdown format.
+Quick reference for markdown: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 Note that table of contents is automatically hidden when print.
 If you want to add page break for print explicitly,